Amazon Sourcing Score — Six dimensions, one number.

 Is the score 0–100?

 Yes.
 Each of the six dimensions also resolves to 0–100, with a default weighting that puts demand and margin slightly heavier than the others.
-You can rebalance on Brand Owner and Portfolio.
+You can rebalance on Scout Pro and Scout + Protect.

 How fresh is the underlying data?